-The Dexcom G6 CGM is compatible with t:slim X2 pumps with software 6.x or 7.x.
-To check with version of software you have, click here.
+The Dexcom G6 CGM is compatible with t:slim X2 pumps with software 6.x (Basal-IQ technology) or 7.x (Control-IQ technology).
+To check which version of software you have, click here.

 Note: In order to enter a new transmitter ID, you cannot have an active CGM session, or the option will be grayed out.

 Watch the following video to learn how to enter a CGM transmitter ID on your t:slim X2 pump:

 To activate the Bluetooth communication, you need to enter the unique transmitter ID into your pump.
 Once the transmitter ID has been entered into your pump, the two devices can be paired, allowing your sensor glucose readings to be displayed on your t:slim X2 pump.

 If you need to replace your transmitter, you will need to enter the new transmitter ID into your pump prior to starting your new sensor session.
 If your pump was replaced, you will need to enter the transmitter ID into your replacement pump prior to starting a sensor session.
 You will need to completely shut down your old pump before connecting your transmitter and your replacement pump to avoid any connectivity issues.

 1. Remove the transmitter from its packaging.
 Wait 10 minutes for the transmitter to turn on.